My SEO Promise to you

 You Need Google Search Console

 Make sure you register your site with Google Search Console.

-Some hosting providers like Godaddy have a seamless method for integrating Search Console without resorting messing with site code.
+Some hosting providers like Godaddy have a seamless method for registering your site with Google Search Console without messing with the HTML.

 Once registered there are a host of reports you can run.
-Also, you can receive warnings about your site from Google.
+You can receive warnings about your site from a Google search perspective.

 The warnings and reports are important.
 It’s Google’s way of telling you about the health of your site from the point of view of the Googlebot.

 And do not Forget Bing Webmaster Tools